+I’m always thinking up original ideas for how to decorate cakes.
 I made this cake for my twins’ Second Birthday Picnic.
 It is a three-layer nine-inch round cake first frosted with white butter cream icing.
 The “picnic blanket” is a large square made of white rolled fondant.
 I then kneaded in turquoise food coloring and cut more rolled fondant into squares with a ruler and attached to the white to create the check pattern.

 The “plates” are also made of rolled colored fondant.
 The hamburger, hot dog and watermelon are “gummy” candy that I found on this fun website on how to decorate cakes.

 After placing the picnic blanket and food onto the top of the cake I made an “ant hill” with a mound of icing covered with Grape Nuts cereal.
 The ants are piped on with brown icing.
 I finished the cake by piping on green icing with a grass attachment.
 Small gumdrops around the bottom add a little more color.

 Cake by Michelle K., Ambler, PA